Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 ![ior1](ior1.png)
 _IOR of 1_

+A good rule of thumb is that an IOR of 1 should look like air (not taking into account the reflections).

 ![ior 1.45](IOR145.png)
 _IOR of 1.45_

 ![ior max](IOR245.png)
 _IOR of 2.4_

-Another thing to keep in mind is that we need to know when we get outside the voxel volume, so we need to return the sky color.
+A cornercase that you need to keep in mind is that when we get outside the voxel volume, we need to return the sky color.
 Here is the final version:
 ```cpp

 	{